THE EPEOLATRIST'S DICTIONARY

 Does anyone fancy a ham and cheese Stamford?
 You might be eating one right now if that particular Earl had invented what we all now know as the sandwich.
 Here are some other origins of words that come from people’s names.

 It’s a famous story but let’s just recap for a moment.
-The Earl of Sandwich is sat at his gambling table.
-He is in the middle of a game and he feels peckish.
-The earl likes to eat slices of roast beef in-between meals, however, on this occasion, he didn’t want to leave the game or get his hands greasy from the meat.
+The Earl of Sandwich is at his gambling table and in the middle of a game and he feels peckish.
+The earl likes to eat slices of roast beef in-between meals; however, on this occasion, he didn’t want to leave the game nor get his hands greasy from the meat.

 So he asked his servant to place the meat between two slices of bread so he could hold it with one hand and continue playing with the other.
-The humble sandwich is born and it is so ingrained into our minds we even use it as a verb.
+Thus, the humble sandwich was born and has become so great a fixture in American culture it is even used as a verb.

 Here are 10 examples of the little-known origins of widely used words that come from people’s names: